 While Florida Prepaid Plans can be used at private and public schools both inside and outside of Florida, it’s our in-state public institutions for which they were designed.
-Luckily, from one end of the peninsula to the other Florida is bursting with great educational institutions, and all of them accept both Florida Prepaid College Plans and the Florida 529 Savings Plan.
-They come in two different types:
+Luckily, from one end of the peninsula to the other Florida is bursting with great accredited educational institutions** where you can use the benefits of your Florida Prepaid College Plan and Florida 529 Savings Plan.

 Formerly known as “Community Colleges,” these institutions provide affordable, accessible education at campuses throughout the state.
 And, while they’ve always offered Associate’s Degrees and trade certification programs, more and more Florida Colleges are now offering four-year Bachelor’s Degrees as well.
 Now, 24 of the 28 Florida Colleges (marked with * below) offer Bachelor’s Degree programs.
 The Florida College System is committed to expanding their degree programs as the demand for education continues to grow.

 * Offer Bachelor’s degrees.

 Some of the state’s most prestigious schools, these universities offer a broad range of undergraduate and graduate degrees as well as top-notch facilities and the traditional “college experience” that most picture in their minds.